Martin Urrutia: Acting career

-Modeling and Advertising
+Modeling and advertising

 In May 2024, Urrutia and Juanjo Bona starred on the cover and in the main feature of the spring edition of the quarterly travel magazine Shangay Voyager.
 In this publication, both collaborated with the local government to promote the island as a LGBTQ tourism destination.

 In September 2024, he became an ambassador for the Yves Saint Laurent brand and promoted one of its new fragrances through various social media platforms.

 Urrutia has appeared in several articles for fashion and trend magazines, both in print and online, where he has discussed his artistic, musical, and acting career.
 The September 2024 autumn edition of Neo2 Magazine, the October 2024 issue of Vanidad magazine or the February 2025 edition of the men's magazine Risbel Magazine stand out.
 On the occasion of the premiere of Mariliendre, between March and April 2025, he starred in a series of covers and reports on his acting debut, including interviews in the American magazine Variety, in the Sunday supplement El País Semanal or in the magazine Nuebo.

+In September 2025, he appeared in a commercial for the iced tea beverage brand Nestea to reaffirm the brand’s market presence following the end of the agreement between Nestlé and Coca-Cola.
+In February 2026, he starred alongside Juanjo Bona in a campaign promoting Heated Rivalry following the series’ premiere on the Spanish TV network Movistar Plus+.

+In April 2026, Urrutia made his runway debut at the Barcelona Fashion Week for the brand AAA Studio.